wevote/WebApp/docs/installing/DOCKER.md

 This command builds, (re)creates, and starts the service, and shows the logs in your terminal. **Press `Ctrl+C` to stop the container gracefully.**
 * Note: If this errors due to `npm ci`, reach out to Marcel Jacquot on Slack

+* Note: If you have pulled code from GitHub, execute the compose up command with the `--build` flag to ensure that your images are always up to date.
+(Dockerfile commands like COPY and RUN that update dependencies are only run during the building stage.)  -- `docker compose up -- build`

 #### 2. Start in the background (detached mode):
 ```
 docker compose up -d